rcazzara/seldovia/_people/Olsen_Mary_Mitchlucoff.md

 cemetery_plot: 66
 source_file: Cemetery Directory
 ---
-**MARY MISHAKOFF OLSEN**, the daughter of Stephen and Daria Mishakoff, was born in Kenai,Alaska on July 1, 1909.
+**MARY MISHAKOFF OLSEN**, the daughter of Stephen and Daria Mishakoff, was born in Kenai, Alaska on July 1, 1909.
 She married **Lauritz Olsen**.
 She died May 5, 1939 and is buried in the Seldovia City Cemetery in Plot #66.
 Lauritz died in 1959 and is buried in Anchorage, Alaska.